What to Carry Into the Next World

 You carry stillness.

-Not calmness.
+Not calm.
 Not peace.

 You carry curiosity.

-The wonder you didn’t outgrow.
+The wonder you never managed to lose.

-And you carry love—
+And you carry love.

-not the dramatic kind that burns down cities,
+Not the kind that burns cities down.

-but the one that boils water for tea.
+The kind that boils water for tea.

 That waits without asking.